SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

 Strange title but quite apt for this post. ( **Be warned this is a heavy Phone XNA based sample** )

-Now I was going to do an intermission to the tutorial series, taking Audio that bit further in XNA, mainly for the Windows Phone 7.&nbsp; But it appears there are two issues with that:
+Now I was going to do an intermission to the tutorial series, taking Audio that bit further in XNA, mainly for the Windows Phone 7.
+But it appears there are two issues with that:

 1. XACT (blah) is not supported on the Windows Phone 7, boo hoo
 2. Playing standard Audio 3D, does not have the right effect in the emulator.

-Granted I could write lengthy step by step instructions on how to implement 3D audio at this time but you are far better off reading the XNA help, it is very lengthy on this matter.&nbsp; I may return to this later but who knows, granted V.Bad of me to just drop that, but at this point in time you are probably better off just using the functionality mentioned in the previous post for now, especially if you are just starting out.
+Granted I could write lengthy step by step instructions on how to implement 3D audio at this time but you are far better off reading the XNA help, it is very lengthy on this matter.
+I may return to this later but who knows, granted V.Bad of me to just drop that, but at this point in time you are probably better off just using the functionality mentioned in the previous post for now, especially if you are just starting out.
 (KISS, start small and build on that later, unless it is an audio only game!!).

-So that aside, what has prompted this little interruption to the series.&nbsp; In short the Creators Club release of the new and updated Gamestate Management Sample.
+So that aside, what has prompted this little interruption to the series.
+In short the Creators Club release of the new and updated Gamestate Management Sample.

-Now I’m usually a big fanboy of all the CC samples and kits and they show you a great deal of how to implement features in the real world with your games, in fact several people I know (and also including the XNA team themselves) have actually built games using nothing but the samples (refer to Shawn H’s post on his last downtime sample).&nbsp; However, this time around, the updated Game State Management sample just does not fit into this category.&nbsp; Features I would have expected to be part of the sample are just not there and worse, it crashes.
+Now I’m usually a big fanboy of all the CC samples and kits and they show you a great deal of how to implement features in the real world with your games, in fact several people I know (and also including the XNA team themselves) have actually built games using nothing but the samples (refer to Shawn H’s post on his last downtime sample).
+However, this time around, the updated Game State Management sample just does not fit into this category.
+Features I would have expected to be part of the sample are just not there and worse, it crashes.

-(In retrospect the new Bounce Sample, when released was found to have an issue, was quickly pulled and is not back up, flying.&nbsp; A good Physics and drawing sample for the phone)
+(In retrospect the new Bounce Sample, when released was found to have an issue, was quickly pulled and is not back up, flying.
+A good Physics and drawing sample for the phone)

 So what went wrong and how can we fix it.